The Brocklesby Contracting Team with Those Eagle Eyes

 The OTTWA Retraining Program has the capacity to retrain 12 horses at a time.
 In addition, the OTTWA Estate can accommodate other horses in preparation to begin retraining when a position is available.

 Both thoroughbreds and standardbreds can be accepted, following an application process to ensure to OTTWA Retraining Program is a suitable pathway for the horse.
-Acceptance is based on a range of factors such as spelling period, location, soundness and condition, plus a veterinary assessment.
+Acceptance is based on a range of factors such as location, soundness, condition, and spelling period, plus a veterinary assessment.

 Trainers and owners are encouraged to continue using established rehoming pathways.